MicrosoftDocs/Viva/Viva/topics/create-a-topic.md

 ---

-# Create a new topic in Microsoft Viva Topics
+# How to create a new topic in Microsoft Viva Topics

 In Viva Topics, you can create a new topic if one is not discovered through indexing or if the AI technology did not find enough evidence to establish it as a topic.